 - Random, no-service camping is permitted.
 Campsites must be 100 metres from a lakeshore and no permanent camp structures are allowed.

-- Campsites and fires must be one kilometre (0.6 miles) from a Public Land Recreation Area (PLRA) or Public Recreation Area (PRA).
-For further information see: Recreation on public land - Overview.
-Nearby, partly serviced camping is available at: Alberta Parks.
+- Campsites and fires must be one kilometre (0.6 miles) from a Public Land Recreation Area (PLRA) or Provincial Recreation Area (PRA).

 - Helicopters are not permitted to land on a lake or within 200 metres (219 yards) of the lakeshore.